projectsesame/sesame/design/external-authorization-design.md

 Next, deploy the authorization service.
 This is a test service that will just authorize all requests.
-The authorization service, it's TLS secret and service are all placed into the `contour-auth` namespace.
+The authorization service, it's TLS secret and service are all placed into the `Sesame-auth` namespace.

 ```yaml
 apiVersion: v1